CaptorAB/openseries/README.md

 | `lengths_of_items` | `pandas.Series`        | `OpenFrame` | Number of items in each of the series in the OpenFrame.                  |
 | `span_of_days_all` | `pandas.Series`        | `OpenFrame` | Number of days from the first to the last in each of the series.         |

-### Non-numeric or "helper" properties that apply to both the [OpenTimeSeries](https://github.com/CaptorAB/OpenSeries/blob/master/openseries/series.py) and the [OpenFrame](https://github.com/CaptorAB/OpenSeries/blob/master/openseries/frame.py) class.
+### Non-numerical or "helper" properties that apply to both the [OpenTimeSeries](https://github.com/CaptorAB/OpenSeries/blob/master/openseries/series.py) and the [OpenFrame](https://github.com/CaptorAB/OpenSeries/blob/master/openseries/frame.py) class.

 | Property            | type                             | Applies to                    | Description                                                                       |
 |:--------------------|:---------------------------------|:------------------------------|:----------------------------------------------------------------------------------|